martonban/CPP_Programming/01 - Note/CPPVault/Welcome.md

 If you want to use this notes I highly reccomend you to download [Obsidian](https://obsidian.md/).
 After the installation you can open this on the "Open folder as the Vault" option.

-In the [[Catalog]] you can find the small projects I did.
+In the [[Projects Catalog]] you can find the small projects I did.
 Every project will have an own page.
 In this page you can find a short introduction a realtive path and some notes wich related to the project's topic, and some more resourse.

 In the [[Contents]] will help you guide in the notes.
 Every folder will have a page, where you can find little notes.
 Notes can be showcase a code projects or multiple projects or just a theory notes.